US Navy: 70 tons of missile fuel from Iran to Yemen seized

 The dhow was so weighted down by the shipment that it posed a hazard to nearby shipping in the Gulf of Oman, a route that leads from the Strait of Hormuz, the narrow mouth of the Persian Gulf, out to the Indian Ocean.
 The Navy ended up sinking the ship with much of the material still on board due to the danger, Hawkins said.

-The Sullivans handed over the four Yemeni crew members to the country’s internationally recognized government on Tuesday.
+The Sullivans handed over the four Yemeni crew members to the country’s internationally recognized government Tuesday.

 Asked how the Navy knew to stop the ship, Hawkins only said the Navy knew through “multiple means” that the vessel carried the fuel and that it came from Iran bound for Yemen.
 He declined to elaborate.